maritsbarbosa/Mariana-Barbosa/README.md

 ## Hello, there! 🤓
-My name is Mariana.
+My name is Mariana Barbosa.
 I'm from Brazil, Rio de Janeiro.
 I'm graduated in advertising and now I'm studying a postgraduate in Brazilian Sign Language (Libras).
 I'm also dedicated to studying about digital accessibility, and in search of collaborating with this subject, I'm studying to be a Quality Analyst professional.